chakra-ui/awesome-chakra-ui/README.md

 - [thirdweb](https://thirdweb.com/): A web3 platform that offers contracts, intuitive SDKs, a dashboard and widgets for developers.
 - [Top.gg](https://top.gg/): The Best Discord Bots and Servers.
 - [Octoclairvoyant](https://octoclairvoyant.vercel.app/): A webapp to compare GitHub changelogs across multiple releases.
 Made with Next.js and Chakra UI.
-- [Roadster](https://r0adster.live/): Website of Roadster - fresh and new discord bot.
-Made with Next.js and Chakra.
 - [MockRocket](https://mockrocket.io/): Show off your app with jaw-dropping 3D mockups and product videos, right in your browser.
 - [Saas UI](https://saas-ui.dev/): An advanced component library build for SaaS products.
 - [Dev Resources](https://devresourc.es/): A collaborative list of resources for developers.
-- [Roadster](https://r0adster.live): Website of Roadster - fresh and new discord bot.
-Made with Next.js and Chakra.
 - [MockRocket](https://mockrocket.io/): Show off your app with jaw-dropping 3D mockups and product videos, right in your browser.
 - [Saas UI](https://saas-ui.dev): An advanced component library build for SaaS products.
 - [Dev Resources](https://devresourc.es): A collaborative list of resources for developers.